Bobby Witt Jr. Player Props: Royals vs. Mariners

 Bobby Witt Jr. At The Plate

-- Among the qualified batters in MLB action, his batting average ranks 42nd, his on-base percentage ranks 108th, and he is 31st in the league in slugging.
+- Among qualified batters, he ranks 32nd in batting average, while his on-base percentage ranks 95th and he is 25th in slugging.

-- Witt Jr. is batting .333 with one homer during his last games and is on a six-game hitting streak.
+- Witt Jr. enters this game on a seven-game hitting streak.
+In his last games, he's hitting .476 with two homers.

-- Witt Jr. has had an RBI in 42 games this season (36.2%), including 16 multi-RBI outings (13.8%).
+- Witt Jr. has an RBI in 43 of 117 games this season, with multiple RBI in 16 of them.
 He has also driven in three or more of his team's runs in seven contests.

-- In 51 of 116 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.